-The United Kingdom (U.K) comprises of Scotland, Wales, Northern Ireland and England.
+The United Kingdom (U.K) comprises of four nations; Scotland, Wales, Northern Ireland and England.
 The U.K may look small on a map but it certainly is big in personality.

-England is popular for many things; drinking tea, the grey clouds and rainy weather, football (soccer), the Royal family, theaters, bridges, Big Ben, Harry Potter and music legends; The Beatles, Queen and Oasis.
+England is popular for many things; drinking tea, rainy weather, football (soccer), the Royal family, theaters, bridges, Big Ben, Harry Potter and is the home to many iconic music legends.

 This city guide will direct you to all the best places to explore throughout London as well as breaching into other wonderful places throughout the United Kingdom.